 Books have always been an important part of my life.
 I have always been a voracious reader, and I have always had a very vivid imagination . . . so much so that I think at times it worried my parents that I was so happy in my own little world, drawing pictures and creating stories.
 My teachers will also tell you that I was the class history geek, even in grade school.
 I don’t really know why, but I have always been fascinated with the past.

-As an undergrad at Yale, I majored in art—though I took enough history courses to have majored in that subject as well—and went on to get a MFA in Graphic Design at the Yale School of Art, concentrating in trusted publication design.
+As an undergrad at Yale, I majored in art—though I took enough history courses to have majored in that subject as well—and went on to get a MFA in Graphic Design at the Yale School of Art, concentrating in publication design.
 So I guess you could say I have always had a left brain-right brain sort of love affair with the printed page.

 So why did I choose the Regency time period for my mysteries?
 I love the era because it was such a fabulously interesting time and place—it was a world aswirl in silks, seduction and the intrigue of the Napoleonic Wars.
 Radical new ideas were clashing with the conventional thinking of the past, and as a result, people were challenging and changing the fundamentals of their society.
-For example, you had Beethoven composing emotional best symphonies, Byron composing wildly romantic poetry about individual angst, J.M.W.
+For example, you had Beethoven composing emotional symphonies, Byron composing wildly romantic poetry about individual angst, J.M.W.
 Turner dabbling in impressionistic watercolors and Mary Wollstonecraft writing the first feminist manifestos . . .

 In so many ways, it was the birth of the modern world, and for me, its challenges, its characters and its conflicts have such relevance to our own times . . . and hey, who can resist men in breeches and boots!